gruntwork-io/docs/_docs-sources/pipelines/overview/configurations-as-code.md

 Placing this configuration in a `gruntwork.hcl` file in the same directory as a `terragrunt.hcl` file will cause Pipelines to assume the `role-to-assume-for-plans` role in the AWS account with ID `an-aws-account-id` when running Terragrunt plan commands, using [OIDC](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services) to authenticate to AWS and assume that role.

-In most circumstances, the same role would be assumed by multiple units of configuration within a repository (e.g. all units within a given directory configure resources for the same AWS account).
-Hence, it would be more appropriate to define a `.gruntwork` directory at the root of the repository with configuration files ending in `.hcl` that are applicable to all units within a given directory.
+In most circumstances, the same role would be assumed by multiple Terragrunt units of configuration within a repository (e.g. all units within a given directory configure resources for the same AWS account).
+In this situation, it would be more convenient to set the AWS authentication at the environment level by declaring an `enivronment` block in one of the `.hcl` files in the `.gruntwork` directory at the root of the repository, and declaring the AWS authentication configuration there.

 e.g.